crh3675/wayfinder-mini/README.md

     node test.js

 If there is no output, then all tests passed.

+If you don't want build a board to run and test, you can pass the `-r` or --``random` flag"

+    node app -r 100x100 -m NNEWSWESNS

 Thats it!
 You will be provided a console notice that contains how far you got in the game.